 Construction Requirements tab to determine the specific regulations that apply.

 Confinement feeding operations that plan to build, modify or expand must meet state requirements for the new construction.
 It is important to determine as early as possible, at least 120 days before you plan to begin construction, what size the proposed operation will be and the type of manure storage that will be used.
 Once size and type of storage are known, you can determine which state requirements must be met.

 Left: Determine the finished confinement's size and type of manure storage at least 120 days before construction is scheduled to begin.
 Those two factors will determine which state regulations apply to a proposed operation.

 To determine the size of your proposed operation, calculate the animal unit capacity or AUC.
 Caution: If you have ownership or management in another operation that is or will be located within one-half mile of the proposed site; or that would be sharing a common area or system for manure disposal, irregardless of the distance, the two operations may be considered one operation and the animal unit capacities of both must be added together to determine the size of the operation.
 Please contact the DNR field office engineer in Spencer at 712-262-4177 for assistance in determining if two adjacent operations are considered as one.

 Determining storage type: There are two basic types of storage, formed and unformed.
 Formed manure storage structures usually have concrete or steel walls and floors, and must be strong enough to withstand internal and external load pressures.
 Unformed manure storage structures or earthen basins include anaerobic lagoons, earthen aerobic structures and earthen manure storage basins.
+See the Manure Management tab for a more complete description of formed and unformed storage types.
 If a combination of formed and unformed storage will be used, the requirements for the unformed storage apply.